 Are you ready?

-Read on to see which five bad spending habits to halt to right away so you can start paving the way to a better financial future.
+Read on to learn which five bad spending habits you should stop right away to start paving the way to a better financial future.

 1. Not understanding wants vs. needs

-The biggest problem lies with not correctly categorizing your expenses.
+The biggest problem lies with needing to correctly categorizing your expenses.

-For example, you need textbooks, a computer, and a place to live.
-You don’t need to buy junk food to help you stay up all night studying or that brand new video game that just came out.
+For example, you need textbooks, a computer, and a living place.
+You don't need to buy junk food to help you stay up all night studying or that brand-new video game that just came out.

 You may be tempted to say “yes” to everything your little heart desires.
 Unfortunately, if you do that, you could go broke and drop out of college.